 - Carton sizes In inches – (L x W x H) x 0.0000163 For example (20’ x 17” x 7”) = 2,380.
 Then multiply the 2,380 x 0.0000163 = 0.038 CBM per carton.

 Check the gross weight of each carton.
-This should be the product including any packing materials and the carton itself.
+This should be the product, including any packing materials and the carton itself.
 You can then add up all the cartons and their weights to get the gross payload shipping weight.
-This is the easiest way for you to see if your dry shipping container will be overweight.
+This is the easiest way to see if your dry shipping container will be overweight.

 Understand Your Container Loading Capacity

-Not all dry shipping containers will load the exact same amount of goods.
-So it is very important you understand the container loading capacity for each container size.
+Not all dry shipping containers will load the same amount of goods.
+So you must understand the container loading capacity for each container size.

 Here is the loading capacity in cubic meters and cubic feet for each of the different dry shipping containers.